johsteffens/beth/README.md

 The memory-manager, excluding reference manager, was spun-off into a stand-alone solution in project [tbman](https://github.com/johsteffens/tbman).

+<a name = "precode"></a>
+### Precode
+Beth-Precode is a dedicated (mostly declarative) meta language.
+It is designed to express reflections and perspectives in a well-readable, compact and simple form.
+The precode-compiler (precoder) generates c-code and embeds it unobtrusively into the project, thus relieving the programmer from much boilerplate coding.

+Beth-Precode is embedded in non-parseable c-code, initiated by macro BETH_PRECODE( <context-name> ).
+Source files containing precode are registered to the precoder.
+The precoder compiles it into C-code stored in certain dedicated source files, which are not meant to be manually edited but can be included and linked with other c-sources.
+A precode section has a unique context-name serving as precode identifier and namespace.

+A principal component of precode is the **feature** which is loosely related to a _Virtual Function_.
+A feature-declaration turns the encompasing context into a prespective.

+Another key component is the **stamp**, which loosely resembles an object (e.g. class) definition.
+A stamp defines variables, their initializations, functions and their binding to features.

+Function names, signatures and bodies are separable entities, which the precoder (re-)cpomposes into actual C-functions.

 # Motivation
 The classic framework for object oriented programming (such as realized in C++) has been widely cherished for decades.
 I appreciate OOP and like the efficient way C++ supports it.
 Yet there are issues.
 For example: The static association between objects and their interfaces forces an inhibiting rigidity into the developer's code-architecture.
 The limited means of genericity often promotes boiler plate code.
 More recent languages (e.g. Java, Python, Go) provide advanced features alleviating some of these issues.
 Still, they may come at a loss of efficiency and/or loss of control over how code and data is mapped onto the hardware.

 Primary motivation for this project is overcoming these deficiencies.
 Secondly, using this new framework to provide functionality as might be expected from a general purpose library with a scientific touch.
 Thirdly, developing new algorithic ideas and/or experiment with unconventional approaches (this can also be realized in beth-dependent projects).

 ### History
 In an attempt to find my own solution to generic polymorphism, I conceived the *reflection-perspective* approach during Summer 2017 and started project [beth](https://github.com/johsteffens/beth) bringing this (and other ideas) into tangible shape.
 Winter 2017/2018 the project [actinon](https://github.com/johsteffens/actinon) was developed utilizing the framework and demonstrating its usefulness.
 Spring 2018 I started developing a numerical mathematics suite  in sub-library [bmath](#bmath) with special focus on accrate, stable and efficient matrix factorizations.
+String 2019 I developed [Beth-Precode](#precode).